 Thirty-one percent of respondents to NAR's survey say staging increased the dollar value of a home they sold by 1 percent to 5 percent; 13 percent of respondents say it increased a home’s dollar value by 6 percent to 10 percent.
 Agents on both the buying and selling side agree that the living room is the most important part of a home to stage, followed by the master bedroom, kitchen, and outdoor space.

 Thirty-eight percent of listing agents say they stage every one of their sellers’ homes before listing them.
 Fourteen percent say they will only stage homes that are difficult to sell, while 7 percent say they only stage homes in higher price brackets.
 However, 37 percent of listing agents say they do not stage homes at all before listing them.
 Instead, they say they make recommendations to sellers to declutter their homes and fix any issues.

 Source: National Association of REALTORS® 2017 Profile of Home Staging (2017)

 Thinking about Selling?
 Contact John Abry to find out if you should stage your home.

 Author:John Abry Phone: 802-274-5806 Dated: July 12th 2017 Views: 492 About John: John enjoys assisting buyers and sellers of Chittenden County and Lake Champlain properties and he s...

 View our latest blog posts in your RSS reader.
 Click here to access.

-His dedication to serve his community is evident through active membership with the Colchester-Milton Rotary Club, Colchester Community Center Initiative, extensive work on developing a resourceful website for the area, a 365 Things To Do In Colchester Vermont Facebook page and also coaching community sports.
+His dedication to serve his community is evident through active membership with the Colchester-Milton Rotary Club, Colchester Community Center Initiative, Heroes Home Advantage, a 365 Things To Do In Colchester Vermont Facebook page and also coaching community sports.